izaart95-jpg/GLM-Free-API/reports/aliyun-captcha-report.md

   "credentials": "omit"
 });
 ```
+**Note:**
-DeviceData is sent on first request it is determined by if the previous response inlucded CaptchaTypre Traceless or not since before there was no request it is fired
+DeviceData is sent on first request, it is determined by if the previous response inlucded CaptchaTypre Traceless or not since before  0 there is nothin same as this there was no request so it is fired with dev_data and response contains device config
-On second requst DeviceToken is sent if previous inclueded TRACELESS captcha type
+On next requst DeviceToken is sent if previous response inclueded TRACELESS captcha type
 ```json
 {
     "CertifyId": "gl62Aqi6e1",